Guides & Princesses

 For More Information on the Algonquin Longhouse Click Here

 Join us for memories that last two lifetimes.
-The Indian Guides & Indian Princesses program has long held the Native American traditions of building and fostering strong bonds between parent and child.
+The Guides & Princesses program has long held the traditions of building and fostering strong bonds between parent and child.
 Unlike "drop off" programs, all activities include both parent and child.
 Together, you will learn the ancient aims of an honorable culture and hear the voice of the Great Spirit in the winds of the earth.
-Together, you will journey together to places near and far: camp deep in the woods, catch a ball game at Wrigley field, sleep overnight at a museum.
+Together, you will journey together to places near and far: camp deep in the woods, catch a ball game or sleep overnight at a museum.
 Wherever you go, you and your children will carry this gift of time together in your hearts forever.

 How is our program unique?